 - There's a lingering shot of the Hard Rock Cafe as Wayne drives home.

 - When discussing how to shrink Adam back to normal, Wayne mentions that itll be hard since Adam would have to hold still, and he couldnt even hold still long enough to have his picture taken.
-This comes back later when Diane figures out just how they can get Adam to hold still long enough.
+This comes back later in the climax when Diane comes up with her idea to have Wayne use the machine to enlarge her.

 Diane: Honey, he needs me!
 The problem is, to Adam, his mommy is somebody much bigger than he is!